 Session 1 Economics, Markets & Policy

 · Update on Qld Governments plans to broaden & enhance reef regulation – Elisa Nichols from the Office of the Great Barrier Reef

 · Overview of the Fertilizer Australia strategy survey and the revised strategy – Nick Drew from Fertilizer Australia

 · Changes to freight Chain of Responsibility.
-What do the new Primary Duty Laws mean for the fertilizer supply chain? - Speaker from the National Heavy Vehicle Regulator (TBC)
+What do the new Primary Duty Laws mean for the fertilizer supply chain? - John Gilbert from National Heavy Vehicle Regulator

 Session 2 Fertilizer & Application Technology